Human Resources Development

 Strengthening the development of global human resources

-Providing English language learning opportunities
+Providing learning opportunities to strengthen language abilities

 Overseas trainee system